Keeping safe during

 If you’re not comfortable reaching out to and/or trusting a service, that’s ok.
 As we know, LGBTIQA+ communities have faced many challenges historically with pathologisation and criminalisation.
 We know that many of these challenges are still felt today and can lead us to feel mistrusting of and/or misunderstood by authorities.
 Here are some ideas and options for peer-based and non-service-related immediate support:

-• Call someone you trust, if possible ask them to come and be with you in this moment.
+• Call someone you trust.
+If possible, ask them to come and be with you in this moment.

 • Activate your suicide safety plan card